openmrs/openmrs-eip/README.md

 - Management datasource configuration.
 - Common spring configurations for end user apps.
 - Base classes used for mapping to the management DB tables.
-#### dbsync-sender-app
-- End user application for sending DB sync data from a source DB to an active MQ instance.
-#### dbsync-receiver-app
-- End user application for receiving DB sync data from an active MQ instance and saving it to the destination DB.
 #### example-app
 - Example application to demonstrate usage of the openmrs-watcher as a dependency to create an end user app that process DB events emitted by a debezium engine.
-#### distribution (TO BE COMPLETED)
-- Will contain scripts for build ready to run distributions of the sender and receiver apps

 ### Design Overview
 The project has a classic architecture with a service layer and a DAO layer.
 Each action (to get or save entities) of the